 - Arkrist, the Legendary Champion, is an ascendant warrior and member of the Company of Seven.
 He is revered by heroes and adventurers out to make a name for themselves

-- Atrazius, the Steward of Magic, is an ascendant wizard and member of the Company of Seven who serves as the patron of magic in Drakerim's stead.
+- Atrazius, the Steward of Magic, is an ascendant wizard and member of the Company of Seven who served as the patron of magic in Drakerim's stead.
 He has not appeared in recent years, with some believing that his disappearance is somehow linked to the ascendance of Thareon.

 - Banekeril, the Oarsman of the Ages, is an Ascendant wizard dedicated to time.
 As such, he is revered by soothsayers and historians alike.
 As a member of the Forsynteril, he is known to be subservient to Drakerim.

 - Imphalios is an ascendant construct and member of the Company of Seven who serves as the patron of craftsmen and enchanters in Espidrel's stead.